28mm/28mm.github.io/about.md

 <a href="mailto:patrick.mcmurchie@gmail.com">Patrick McMurchie</a> is a tool using primate, proficient typist, and Seattle-resident systems administrator.

-Currently pursuing new opportunities in DevOps and Infrastrucure-as-Code.
-If this sounds like an opening of you know of, drop me an <a href="mailto:patrick.mcmurchie@gmail.com">email</a>.
-Broadly open to different roles and re-location.
+I am currently pursuing new opportunities in DevOps and Infrastrucure-as-Code.
+If this sounds like an opening of you know, drop me an <a href="mailto:patrick.mcmurchie@gmail.com">email</a>.
+I am Broadly open to different roles and re-location.

 <img src="/assets/footer/utahdawn.jpg" style="border-radius: 8px;">